bytecodealliance/wasm-tools/README.md

   gets past your wasm parser and validator, exercising the guts of your Wasm compiler, runtime, or tool.

+* **Supports the full WebAssembly language:** Doesn't have blind spots or unimplemented instructions.

 * **Implements the
   [`Arbitrary`](https://docs.rs/arbitrary/*/arbitrary/trait.Arbitrary.html)
   trait**: Easy to use with [`cargo